 Even so, kindergartners are burdened and blessed with brain activity that’s wildly alien to adult intelligence.
-A five-year-old noodle has 100 billion brain cells (neurons) with 77 percent in the furiously-networking cerebral cortex — the zone that constructs language, math, memory, attention, and complex problem-solving.
+A 5-year-old noodle has 100 billion brain cells (neurons) with 77 percent in the furiously-networking cerebral cortex — the zone that constructs language, math, memory, attention, and complex problem-solving.
 The neurons are maniacally sprouting dendrites, skinny octopus arms that slither out to receive data from up to 15,000 other cells, and axons that transmit information to other cells.
-Links between neurons — or synapses — build cognitive pathways that create every individual’s specialized "brain architecture" that allows them to comprehend, accumulate, and retain knowledge.
+Links between neurons — or synapses — build cognitive pathways that create every individual’s specialized brain architecture that allows them to comprehend, accumulate, and retain knowledge.

 Talk, sing, and read

 Talk, sing, and read books frequently to your kindergartner.
 Steady exposure to verbiage enables their cerebral cortex to develop strong neural circuitry for swift acquisition of language.
 Parents also would do well to be active listeners, asking open-ended questions that initiate thinking, such as, ‘If you could have any superpower in the world, what would it be?’ or, ‘What do you like most about going to the beach?’
 Plus, explain how things work, use high-level vocabulary, encourage writing, and include your kindergartner in adult conversations.
 Kindergarten is an optimal year for introducing new words and a second language.
 Children’s book author Tomi Ungerer opined in the New York Times that, “between the ages of 3 and 7, children can learn three languages a year.
 If you’re not teaching them another language, you can always develop their vocabulary.”